StewBC/machines/import/a2m/README.md

 device = Franklin Ace Display ; 80 Column Videx like card

 [SmartPort]
-; configure the slots on the Apple ][ slot = 7                      ; This says a slot contains a smartport disk0 = ./disks/NewDisk.po    ; Path to a disk in the device (called disk in here) disk1 = ./disks/Total Replay v5.2.hdv
+slot = 7                      ; This says a slot contains a smartport disk0 = ./disks/ProDOS.po    ; Path to a disk in the device (called disk in here) disk1 = ./disks/Total Replay v5.2.hdv
-boot = 0                      ; any value other than 0 will cause a boot of disk0
+boot = 1                      ; any value other than 0 will cause a boot of disk0
 ```
 Multiple slots can be assigned a SmartPort.
 If boot is enabled for multiple slots, the last enabled slot will be booted.
 Note: Pathnames are not enclosed in quotation marks.